Generic Name: rifapentine (RIF-a-PEN-teen)

 - if you have allergies to medicines, foods, or other substances

-- if you have liver problems, abnormal liver function tests, HIV, or severe diarrhea caused by antibiotic use (pseudomembranous colitis)
+- if you have liver problems, abnormal liver function tests, or HIV

 Some MEDICINES MAY INTERACT with rifapentine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: